 It makes sense then that eating high histamine foods can be like pouring gasoline on the fire.
 In other words, increasing your body’s histamine load can cause diarrhea, headaches, flushing, congestion, hives and/or worsen existing allergy symptoms.3

-Aged and fermented foods contain high levels of histamine.4 These include (and are not limited to): alcoholic beverages (wine, champagne and beer); fermented foods (sauerkraut, vinegar, kefir, kombucha); cured meats (salami, pepperoni, sausage); and aged cheeses (cheddar, Parmesan, camembert).
+The worst culprits are aged and fermented foods, which contain high levels of histamine.4 These include (and are not limited to): alcoholic beverages (wine, champagne and beer); fermented foods (sauerkraut, vinegar, kefir, kombucha); cured meats (salami, pepperoni, sausage); and aged cheeses (cheddar, Parmesan, camembert).
 Take note: You’ll really want to watch your red wine and cheese intake!
-That said, even foods considered “healthy” contain high levels of histamine—or stimulate the release of histamine—such as tree nuts, citrus fruits, spinach and tomatoes.5
+That said, even foods considered “healthy” contain high levels of histamine—or stimulate the release of histamine—such as tree nuts, citrus fruits, spinach, tomatoes and cocoa/chocolate.5

 Pollen-Food Syndrome or Oral Allergy Syndrome